-Digital eye strain is a group of eye and vision problems, brought on from prolonged use of computers, tablets, and phones.
-The rapid evolution of technology and the accompanying changes in our lifestyle, including more people working from home offices and increased time spent looking at phone screens means more people than ever are experiencing symptoms of digital eye strain.
+Digital eye strain is a group of eye and vision problems, brought on by prolonged use of computers, tablets, and phones.
+The rapid evolution of technology and the accompanying changes in our lifestyle, including more people working from home offices and increased time spent looking at phone screens, means more people than ever are experiencing symptoms of digital eye strain.

 How can I prevent digital eye strain?

 If your job requires you to be in front of a computer most of the day, there are steps you can take to relieve symptoms of digital eye strain or even prevent developing it in the first place.

 Take regular breaks from your computer

 Follow the 20/20/20 rule!
 Every twenty minutes, look at something at least twenty feet away for at least twenty seconds.
 If possible, get up from your desk and walk around.
 This will help you prevent eye fatigue and neck and shoulder pain.

 Set up and maintain the proper distance between you and your computer screen at your desk